Editorials

 Grégory Levasseur would not be the only person from High Tension to join Alexandre Aja on this project, they would also bring along cinematographer Maxime Alexandre.
 Frequent collaboration between brilliant minds yields the best results.
 Minute details do wonders to visually set The Hills Have Eyes apart from other films of the time.
 Messing with frame rates wasn’t new by any means, and films like The Ring and The Grudge even played around with them a bit.
 But it’s how the image was meticulously crafted in each scene, and whatever frame rate fit that exact emotion was used.
 Like when Doug enters the town, the frame rate is turned way up to give us a constant feeling of anxiety and pressure, only to then be brought back down, and immediately raised again for the Pluto fight.
 It’s small and easily overlooked, but it adds so much to the tone.

-So Why is The Hills Have Eyes a Perfect Remake?
+Why The Hills Have Eyes (2006) Is the Perfect Remake

 And why do I think this is the perfect reboot?
 Alexandre Aja and Grégory Levasseur understood the assignment.
 They recognized what fans loved about the original film and kept the bones while making it their own.
 The additions to the story do nothing to take away from the core concept that Craven had in mind with his film.
 The Hills Have Eyes is a politically poignant film that can still be viewed as just a film.
 There is a message there, but it doesn’t overtake the film in an over-the-top way.
 When I watch a remake of a film I love, I want to see the aspects of what initially drew me into it, and I want to see the story told in a new way.
 That is exactly what Alexandre Aja and Grégory Levasseur did.